Advanced Find & Replace

 UNIX Paths:

-The resultant relative path will contain UNIX separators "/" since DOS separators "\" don't work in some HTML environments such as Netscape.
+The resultant relative path will contain UNIX separators "/" since DOS separators "\" don't work in some HTML environments.
 If you want to force DOS separators then temporarily uncheck the "DOS "\" = UNIX "/"" check box.

 Set Title $T$